Caesarean section or vaginal birth?

 Further research is still required surrounding various CS techniques, especially in regards to long-term outcomes for double-layer uterine closure and peritoneal closure.
 In regards to prophylaxis, ideal antibiotic prophylaxis for obese women, who now comprise a significant proportion of our population and are at higher risk of infectious morbidity, requires further research to ensure this is optimised, whether it be with a higher dose or more broad spectrum regime.
 VTE and PPH prophylaxis (with respect to the use of Tranexamic Acid) require further attention, given their importance in relation to maternal morbidity and mortality.
 Finally, as clinicians, we should endeavour to perform and teach this common operation using an evidence-based approach, and be willing to change our technique when the evidence shows us we ought to, for the wellbeing of the women we serve.

 Caesarean section (CS) is the most commonly performed major operation for women worldwide.
-In Australia in 2011, 95 894 women gave birth by CS, which equates to approximately one in three deliveries.2 This rate has increased from 18 per cent of births in 1991, to the current rate of over 30 per cent.3 Compared with vaginal birth (VB), mothers who undergo CS have higher rates of morbidity, including the serious morbidities of major puerperal infection and haemorrhage leading to hysterectomy4 and mortality.5 In the past, Berghella et al summarised the evidence base for performing various steps in a CS6 and this advice has recently been updated.7 The purpose of this article is to present a snapshot of the current evidence-based guidance for making the myriad surgical decisions required during the performance of a CS, either elective or emergency, and to touch on some of the important preoperative considerations.
+In Australia in 2011, 95 894 women gave birth by CS, which equates to approximately one in three deliveries.2 This rate has increased from 18 per cent of births in 1991, to the current rate of over 30 per cent.2 Compared with vaginal birth (VB), mothers who undergo CS have higher rates of morbidity, including the serious morbidities of major puerperal infection and haemorrhage leading to hysterectomy3 and mortality.4 In the past, Berghella et al summarised the evidence base for performing various steps in a CS5 and this advice has recently been updated.1 The purpose of this article is to present a snapshot of the current evidence-based guidance for making the myriad surgical decisions required during the performance of a CS, either elective or emergency, and to touch on some of the important preoperative considerations.
 We should endeavour to standardise the performance of the procedure and avoid unnecessary steps, in order to minimise morbidity and mortality for the women and babies under our care.

 Preoperative considerations